 Choosing the Right Chinstrap Beard

-The choice of whether to include a goatee or mustache with your chin strap is entirely up to you, but for our money, we probably wouldn’t recommend a pencil thin chinstrap without one.
-Although it was popular in the 90’s and early 2000’s, most style experts would probably tell you it’s a bit outdated today.
-Check out our list of the best beard styles and best black men beard styles.
+The choice of whether to include a goatee or mustache with your chinstrap is entirely up to you, but for our money, we probably wouldn’t recommend a pencil-thin chinstrap without one.

-If you’re going with a thicker chinstrap ala David Ortiz or Melky Cabrera, you’ve obviously already decide not to include a mustache, as the addition of a mustache would basically turn the whole thing into a full beard.
-That aside, the biggest thing you’ll need to decide is on the width of your chinstrap beard.
-Although we wouldn’t recommend a pencil thin line for most men, this doesn’t mean that the line can’t still be thin, just not pencil thin.
+If you’re going with a thicker chinstrap ala David Ortiz or Melky Cabrera, you’ve obviously already decided not to include a mustache, as the addition of a mustache would basically turn the whole thing into full beard types.

 Shaping, Trimming and Maintaining Your Chinstrap